Sources & methodology

 Where mojApteczka's medicine information comes from, and where that information ends.

 mojApteczka is a tool for organizing your home medicine cabinet, not a source of medical advice.
-This page explains what data we rely on, how we keep it current, and what the app deliberately does not do.
+This page explains which data we rely on, how often we refresh it, how it reaches the app, and what the app deliberately does not do.
+Every source listed here is public — you can verify any piece of information yourself via the links below.

 Where the medicine data comes from

-• Register of Medicinal Products (RPL) — over 78,000 products registered in Poland.
-This is the basis for recognizing a medicine's name, dose and code after you scan the package.
+- Polish Register of Medicinal Products (RPL) — the official registry maintained by the Office for Registration of Medicinal Products, Medical Devices and Biocidal Products (URPL), published at rejestrymedyczne.ezdrowie.gov.pl.
+It covers more than 78,000 products registered in Poland and is the basis for recognizing a medicine's name, strength, EAN barcode, and prescription status after you scan a package.

-• Summary of Product Characteristics (SmPC) and patient leaflets (PIL) — sections come from the official registration documents.
-Over 8,000 medicines have this data available offline.
+- Summary of Product Characteristics (SmPC) and patient leaflets (PIL) — sections such as indications, contraindications, dosing, and side effects come from the official registration documents published in the same registry.
+More than 8,000 of the most commonly used medicines have this data available offline in the app — in 9 sections, reproduced without editorial changes.

 Every piece of information in the app comes from these sources or from what you enter yourself.
-We do not write our own medical descriptions.
+We do not write our own medical descriptions and we do not modify the content of registration documents.

 What mojApteczka does not do